 Use the Kruskal–Wallis test when you have one nominal variable and one ranked variable.
-It tests whether the mean ranks of the measurement variable are the same in all the groups.
+It tests whether the mean ranks are the same in all the groups.

 When to use it

-It is a non-parametric test, which means that it does not assume that the data come from a distribution that can be completely described by two parameters, mean and standard deviation (the way a normal distribution can).
+The Kruskal-Wallis test is a non-parametric test, which means that it does not assume that the data come from a distribution that can be completely described by two parameters, mean and standard deviation (the way a normal distribution can).
 Like most non-parametric tests, you perform it on ranked data, so you convert the measurement observations to their ranks in the overall data set: the smallest value gets a rank of 1, the next smallest gets a rank of 2, and so on.
-You lose information when you substitute ranks for the original values, which can make this a somewhat less powerful test than an anova, so you should use one-way anova; this is another reason to prefer one-way anova is that its null hypothesis is a lot easier to understand.
+You lose information when you substitute ranks for the original values, which can make this a somewhat less powerful test than a one-way anova; this is another reason to prefer one-way anova.

 The other assumption of one-way anova is that the variation within the groups is equal (homoscedasticity).
 While Kruskal-Wallis does not assume that the data are normal, it does assume that the different groups have the same distribution, and groups with different standard deviations have different distributions.
 If your data are heteroscedastic, Kruskal–Wallis is no better than one-way anova, and may be worse.
-Instead, you should use Welch's anova for heterscedastic data.
+Instead, you should use Welch's anova for heteoscedastic data.

-The only time I recommend using Kruskal-Wallis is when your original data set actually consists of one nominal variable and one ranked variable, you cannot do a one-way anova and must use the Kruskal–Wallis test.
+The only time I recommend using Kruskal-Wallis is when your original data set actually consists of one nominal variable and one ranked variable; in this case, you cannot do a one-way anova and must use the Kruskal–Wallis test.
 Dominance hierarchies (in behavioral biology) and developmental stages are the only ranked variables I can think of that are common in biology.

 The Kruskal–Wallis test is sometimes called Kruskal–Wallis one-way anova or non-parametric one-way anova.
 I think calling the Kruskal–Wallis test an anova is confusing, and I recommend that you just call it the Kruskal–Wallis test.